00Fjongl/js-extra/Minification/basic.md

 "use strict";globalThis.variable=Math.PI;
 ```
 Brackets are useful for working with strings.
-They can be useful when a number, `undefined`, or `null` is involved.
+They can be useful when a number, `undefined`, or `null` is involved, but still function as arrays if not concatenated.
 ```js
 //prevent null or undefined from affecting the string a+(b||'');